giovannicandotti/MS_MFA/README.md

 You can check the functionality by executing the 'pushPopup.ps1' script, which will push the popup OR will answer you back 'challenge'.
 In this case, this means you can not push whilst you can check the TOTP [to be better investigated].

-You can find two PHP codes in the 'PHP' directory; properly inserting corresponding values to 'clientSecret', 'tenantId' and 'email' variables, you are now able to execute the actions.
+You can find two PHP codes in the 'PHP' directory; properly inserting corresponding values to 'clientSecret', 'tenantId' and 'email' variables, you are now able to execute the methods described below.

 ---